 What this tool does is it helps you streamline the process when working on a web development project such as creating a website.

-The plugin costs a one time fee of $25 and it can be installed on up to 2 browsers.
-Sadly, there is no free version to try the plugin, but you can purchase it using this link and give it a try with 14 days refund policy if you are not happy with the tool.
+Sadly, there is no free version to try the plugin, but you can purchase it using this link and give it a try with a 14-day refund policy if you are not happy with the tool.

 Here are the features available in this plugin.